How to Stay Safe While Studying Abroad?

-We have created a list of some safety tips you should consider in case you find yourself in a crisis.
-If you already have some of these as you get away plan, great.
+We have created a list of some safety tips you should consider if you are in a crisis.
+If you already have some of these as your getaway plan, great.
 Otherwise, think about implementing them.

 Keep Your Document Close